 She was long listed for the Mslexia Women’s First Novel Prize in 2017.

 She also writes short stories.
 Her short stories were selected as story of the month for the Byte the Book network in May & September 2020.
-Other recent publications include a short story in The Great Lakes Review and in the National Anthology of Flash Fiction 2019.
+Other recent publications include a short story in The Great Lakes Review and in the National Anthology of Flash Fiction 2019 and 2021.

 She lives in Southeast London with her young family, and is working on a series of novels set in Darfur, Eastern Congo, Paris, London and Boston.
 Find out more here.